 One is about your social profile itself.
 A profile with a website URL is much more credible than one without.
 Even as an affiliate marketer, the website existence will tell your audience/followers that you are a brand, you see?
 They can click the link in your profile and know more about you much quicker.
 Without a website, they'd have to scroll down to view your posting history and guess who you really are.

 The other benefit is your promotional postings.
-Inevitably without a website, all you can do is to promote affiliate products and direct your followers to the affiliated site day-in, day-out.
+Inevitably without a website, all you can do is promote affiliate products and direct your followers to the affiliated site day-in, day-out.
 You're not gaining anything unless someone makes a purchase and you make a commission from it.
 And you can only annoy your followers if you promote the same product two days in a row.
 If they weren't interested in the post (affiliate product) that you published yesterday, they're not showing interest in exactly the same post you published today.

 Instead, you can use your social network to announce your website (blog) updates.
 Your audience will click the link and visit your site, which means social media becomes a source of traffic too.